theonetrade/backtest-kit/docs/interfaces/IActionCallbacks.md

 NOTE: Like onSignalSync, exceptions from this method are NOT swallowed.
 They propagate up to CREATE_SYNC_PENDING_FN which catches them and returns false.

+MANUAL WIRING — EXCEPTION-BASED GATE: the action-side equivalent of the Broker `onOrderCheck`.
+A THROW on a confirmed "order not found by id" closes the position with closeReason "closed" (retried via CREATE_SYNC_PENDING_FN).
+This is the throw-driven alternative to the imperative `commitClosePending` (call it from `pingActive` instead) — pick one, not both, for the same "order gone" condition.
+Backtest short-circuits the gate (live-only).